reactjs/react.dev/src/content/reference/react/useReducer.md

   // ...
 ```

-The action type names are local to your component.
+The action type names are local to your Component.
 [Each action describes a single interaction, even if that leads to multiple changes in data.](/learn/extracting-state-logic-into-a-reducer#writing-reducers-well) The shape of the state is arbitrary, but usually it'll be an object or an array.

 Read [extracting state logic into a reducer](/learn/extracting-state-logic-into-a-reducer) to learn more.